 The first Juneteenth celebration was held in 1866.
 There, Black Americans read the Emancipation Proclamation and prayed together.
 They spent time with their friends and families and sang hymns.
 Black Americans in Texas kept celebrating Juneteenth each year.
 As they moved to other parts of the country, the holiday spread.

 Juneteenth celebrations fell away in the early 1900s.
 However, they were revived in 1968.
 Reverend Ralph Abernathy’s Poor People’s March in Washington, D.C., helped bring the holiday back.
 On January 1, 1980, Juneteenth became an official state holiday in Texas.
-Today, more than 40 states and Washington, D.C., observe Juneteenth.
+In 2021, President Joe Biden declared it an official national holiday.

 Do you celebrate Juneteenth?
 If so, you know the holiday is very special.
 Some families have cookouts.
 Others put on skits or share family stories.
 Many communities have parades.
 Often, it’s a time for community elders to pass on wisdom and for people to honor their shared history.
 How do you mark special occasions with your family and friends?

 Standards: C3.D2.His.2, CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.SL.2